Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Simulation Results and Discussions

-In the simulations, Jain's index \cite{1984_jain} is employed as the metric for rate fairness evaluation, which is widely used as a quantitative fairness measurement and is defined as $J=\frac{(\sum_{k=1}^{K}R_k)^2}{K\sum_{k=1}^{K}(R_k)^2}$.
-Note that $\frac{1}{K}\leq J\leq 1$, and a larger $J$ represents a higher fairness level.
-Particularly, we have $J=1$ when all users achieve the same data rate.
 It can be observed from Fig. \ref{fig5_jain_index} that the fairness performance of OMA scheme is constant, which is irrelevant to the transmit power.
-That is because the achievable rate of U$_k$ for OMA scheme is $R_k=t_kR_{sum}$ \cite{2017_Wei_fairness comparision,2005_Tse} (where $R_{sum}$ is the optimal sum rate of uplink MAC), and the Jain's index for OMA scheme is $J_{OMA}=\frac{R_{sum}^2}{2(t_i^2R_{sum}^2+t_j^2R_{sum}^2)}=\frac{1}{2}+\frac{|h_i|^2|h_j|^2}{|h_i|^4+|h_j|^4}$, which only depends on the users' channel gains.
-While the fairness performance of both NOMA and hybrid NOMA/OMA schemes increase with the increasing of the transmit power at the beginning, and then deteriorate as the transmit power increasing further.
+That is because the achievable rate of U$_k$ for OMA scheme is $R_k=t_kR_{\text{sum}}$ \cite{2017_Wei_fairness_comparision,2005_Tse}, and the Jain's index for OMA scheme is $J_\text{OMA}=\frac{R_{\text{sum}}^2}{2(t_i^2R_{\text{sum}}^2+t_j^2R_{\text{sum}}^2)}=\frac{1}{2}+\frac{|h_i|^2|h_j|^2}{|h_i|^4+|h_j|^4}$, which only depends on the users' channel gains.
+While the fairness performance of both NOMA and hybrid NOMA/OMA schemes increases with the increasing of the transmit power at the beginning, and then deteriorates as the transmit power increasing further.
 That is because in NOMA scheme, the strong user (with higher received power) is interfered by the weak user (with lower received power), so that the higher the transmit SNR is, the larger interference the strong user will encounter.
 Therefore, the weak user will achieve a much higher data rate than the strong user in the high SNR region, which greatly degrades the fairness performance of NOMA and hybrid NOMA/OMA schemes.
 However, the RSMA scheme can always achieve the best fairness performance by adaptively allocating the weak user's total transmit power to two sub-messages, by which the interference to the strong user can be flexibly adjusted.